What is the Electoral College?

 Based on this system of assigning electoral ballots, the allocation of electoral votes for the upcoming 2020 election can be seen in the table below.

-This system ensures that every state will have at least three electoral votes, and currently, California has the most electoral ballots at fifty-five.
-Also, the twenty-third amendment to the Constitution entitled Washington, D.C. to cast electoral votes in a number equal to the least populous state in order to allow the district’s residents to participate in Presidential elections.
+This system ensures that every state will have at least three electoral votes, and currently, California has the most electoral ballots at 55.
+The twenty-third amendment to the Constitution entitled the District of Columbia to cast electoral votes equal to the least populous state to allow the district's residents to participate in Presidential elections.

-So, each state and D.C. are allocated a specific number of electoral votes, but they are then free to determine how they choose their electors to represent them in the electoral college.
-Currently, all but two states assign all of their electoral votes to electors designated by the presidential candidate that wins the statewide election.
-In some states, the elector’s names even appear alongside the Presidential candidate on the ballot.
-(Maine and Nebraska divide their electoral votes by assigning an electoral vote to the winner in each congressional district and the remaining two electoral votes go to the candidate who wins the statewide vote.)
+So, each state and D.C. are allocated a specific number of electoral votes.
+Still, they are free to determine how they choose their electors to represent them in the electoral college.
+All but two states assign all of their electoral votes to electors designated by the presidential candidate that wins the statewide election.
+In some states, the elector's names even appear alongside the Presidential candidate on the ballot.
+(Maine and Nebraska divide their electoral votes by assigning an electoral vote to each congressional district's winner.
+The remaining two electoral votes go to the candidate who wins the statewide vote.)

-An analysis of the electoral college’s five hundred and thirty-eight ballots reveals three groups or tiers of states based on the number of electoral votes allocated to each state:
+An analysis of the electoral college's 538 ballots reveals three groups or tiers of states based on the number of electoral votes allocated to each state:

 15 to 55 votes per state:

-The top ten states all possess fifteen to fifty-five votes and constitute 19.6% of the fifty states plus Washington, D.C.
-These top ten states control a total of two hundred and fifty-six votes or 47.6% of the available electoral votes.
+The top ten states all possess 15 to 55 votes and constitute 19.6% of the fifty states plus Washington, D.C.
+These top ten states control a total of 256 votes or 47.6% of the available electoral votes.
 (Top ten in order: California, Texas, Florida, New York, Illinois, Pennsylvania, Ohio, Georgia, Michigan, and North Carolina.)

 10 to 14 votes per state:

-The middle group of eleven states represents 21.6% of the states plus D.C. and holds a total of one hundred and twenty-three electoral votes, which signifies 22.9% of the total electoral votes.
+The middle group of 11 states represents 21.6% of the states plus D.C. and holds a total of 133 electoral votes, which signifies 22.9% of the total electoral votes.
 (Middle eleven in order: New Jersey, Virginia, Washington, Arizona, Indiana, Massachusetts, Tennessee, Maryland, Minnesota, Missouri, and Wisconsin.)

 3 to 9 votes per state:

-The remaining twenty-nine states and District of Columbia make up 58.8% of all the states plus D.C.
-They are assigned a total of one hundred and fifty-nine votes, for 29.6 % of all the available electoral votes.
+The remaining 29 states and the District of Columbia make up 58.8% of all the states plus D.C.
+They are assigned a total of 159, for 29.6 % of all the available electoral votes.

 Breakdown of Some Key States:

-Texas has added electoral votes after almost every census, and never lost one, to reach its current maximum of thirty-eight.
+After almost every census, Texas has added electoral votes and never lost one to reach its current maximum of 38.

 Since becoming a state in 1845, Texas has participated in every U.S. presidential election except two.
 One during the Civil War in 1864, when the state joined the Confederacy, and the election of 1868 as the state endured Reconstruction.

-For its first one hundred years as a state, Texas was a Democrat stronghold, voting democratic every time except once in 1928 (when anti-Catholic sentiment against the Democrat drove voters to the Republican candidate).
-But trends towards social liberalism in the Democratic Party have flipped most of the state with the exception of along the border with Mexico and in larger cities.
+For its first 100 years as a state, Texas was a Democratic stronghold, voting Democratic every time except once in 1928, when anti-Catholic sentiment against the Democrat candidate, Alfred E. Smith, drove voters to the Republican candidate, Herbert Hoover.
+But trends towards social liberalism in the Democratic Party have flipped most of the state except for along the border with Mexico and in large cities.
 Since 1980, Texas has gone Republican in every Presidential election.
-Democrats are hoping to flip Texas in 2020, but many think it will be difficult challenge for the Dems.
+In the 2020 election, Texas voted for the Republican candidate, Donald Trump.

-Florida has gained at least one electoral vote in every U.S. census since 1930 to reach the current high of twenty-nine votes.
+Florida has gained at least one electoral vote in every U.S. census since 1930 to reach the current high of 29 votes.

-Since its admission to statehood in 1845, Florida has participated in every U.S. presidential election except once in the election of 1864, which was during the American Civil War and the state had seceded to join the Confederacy.
+Since its admission to statehood in 1845, Florida participated in every U.S. presidential election except the election of 1864, which was during the American Civil War, and the state had seceded to join the Confederacy.

 Today, it is well known that Florida is a battleground state in Presidential elections.
-But from 1932 to 1956, Florida went to the democratic nominee for President in every election.
+But from 1932 to 1956, Florida went to the Democratic nominee for President in every election.
 Since 1960, the state has gone Republican ten times and Democrat five times.
-Famously, Florida was the center of attention in the 2000 Presidential election when the ballots were recounted a number of times.
-The 2000 election was so close, it took the Supreme Court to finalize the results.
-It is expected to be close again in 2020.
+Famously, Florida was the center of attention in the 2000 Presidential election, which was so close, the Supreme Court had to finalize the results.
+In the 2020 election, Florida voted for the Republican candidate, Donald Trump.

-Wisconsin peaked with thirteen electoral votes in 1900.
-But since then it has slowly lost thee electoral votes to reduce the count to the current ten votes.
+Wisconsin peaked with 13 electoral votes in 1900.
+But since then, it has slowly lost three electoral votes to reduce the count to the current ten votes.

 Since its admission to statehood in 1848, Wisconsin has participated in every U.S. presidential election.

-It is considered by some to be a swing state as it has gone back and forth between the democrats and republicans in presidential elections, and many were tightly contested.
-However, in the last eight elections from 1988 to 2016, seven have gone to the Democratic candidate with the exception being in 2016, and this lone Republican win was considered an upset by many.
+It is considered by some to be a swing state as it has gone back and forth between the Democrats and Republicans in presidential elections, and many were tightly contested.
+In the last eight elections from 1988 to 2016, seven have gone to the Democratic candidate, with one upset loss to the Republican candidate in 2016.
 These recent trends indicate the state is leaning towards the Democrats, but only slightly.

-For the period from 1960 to 2016, the Presidential elections do show a more even distribution between the two main parties as Wisconsin voted for the Democrat candidate nine times, and six times for the Republican.
+From 1960 to 2016, the Presidential elections show a more even distribution between the two main parties as Wisconsin voted for the Democrat candidate nine times and six times for the Republican.

-New York peaked with forty-seven electoral votes in 1930.
+New York peaked with 47 electoral votes in 1930.
 But since 1950, it has consistently lost electoral votes, reducing its electoral ballots to the current count of twenty-nine.
+New York currently has 29 electoral votes.

-Since 1960, twelve times the state has gone Democrat in the Presidential election, and three times Republican.
+Since 1960, New York state has gone Democratic 12 times in the presidential election and Republican three times.
 However, in the last eight presidential elections, it has gone Democratic in every instance.
-The bulk of the state’s population is located in the major cities, where Democrats have a stronghold, so this democratic trend in Presidential elections is likely to continue through 2020.
+The bulk of the state's population is located in the major cities, where Democrats have a stronghold.
+New York voted for Joe Biden in the 2020 presidential election.

-Ohio peaked at twenty-six electoral votes in 1930 and 1960 but is now trending downwards, losing electoral votes after the last five censuses.
+Ohio peaked at 26 electoral votes in 1930 and 1960 but is now trending downwards, losing electoral votes after the last five censuses.
 The state lost one electoral vote in 1970, two in 1980, two in 1990, one in 2000, and two in 2010.
+Ohio currently has 18 electoral votes.

 (Whig: 3, Democratic-Republican: 6) Since becoming a state in 1803, Ohio has participated in every U.S. presidential election.

-Ohio is considered a bell-weather state since it has only picked the Presidential loser twice since 1896, meaning they voted for the winner 93.55% of the time in the last thirty-one elections.
-That is the best predictive percentage for all fifty of the states and Washington, D.C.
+Ohio is considered a bell-weather state since it has only picked the Presidential loser three times since 1896, meaning they voted for the winner 90.63% of the time in the last 32 elections.
+That is the best predictive percentage for all 50 states and Washington, D.C.

-Since 1960, it has been fairly split down the middle, going democratic seven times, and republican eight times.
-As is the case in many states, the urban areas tend to vote democratic, and the rural areas tend to vote republican.
-However, there are some counties that swing in this state, mostly suburban, which may be why Ohio has proved to be more predictive of the eventual winner than other states.
+Since 1960, it has been fairly split down the middle, going Democratic seven times and Republican eight times.
+As is the case in many states, the urban areas tend to vote Democratic, and the rural areas tend to vote Republican.
+However, some counties swing in this state, mostly suburban, which may be why Ohio has proved to be more predictive of the eventual winner than other states.

-Michigan peaked at twenty-one electoral votes in 1960.
-But is now trending towards losing electoral votes after each census, shedding one in 1980, two in 1990, one in 2000, and one in 2010.
+Michigan peaked at 21 electoral votes in 1960 but is losing electoral votes after each census, shedding one in 1980, two in 1990, one in 2000, and one in 2010.
+Michigan currently has 16 electoral votes.

 Since its admission to statehood in 1837, Michigan has participated in every U.S. presidential election.

-Michigan is like many of the other states, the urban areas and college towns tend to vote democratic as demonstrated by the 67% of the votes cast in Wayne county (home of Detroit) and 68% in Washtenaw county (home of Ann Arbor) that went to the democratic candidate in the last election.
-The rural areas tend to go republican but have far fewer people.
-This results in Michigan leaning democrat but the state will swing to the republicans on occasion.
-Since 1960, the state voted democrat nine times and republican six times.
+Michigan is like many of the other states.
+The urban areas and college towns tend to vote Democratic, as demonstrated by the 67% of the votes cast in Wayne county (home of Detroit) and 68% in Washtenaw county (home of Ann Arbor) that went to the Democratic candidate in the last election.
+The rural areas tend to go Republican but have far fewer people.
+This results in Michigan leaning Democrat, but the state will swing to the Republicans on occasion.
+Since 1960, the state has voted Democratic nine times and Republican six times.

 In the 2016 election, the Republican Presidential candidate won, but by only 0.23% of the vote, the narrowest margin in the state's history and the smallest margin of victory in any state during the 2016 election.

-Pennsylvania peaked at thirty-eight votes in 1912.
-But since 1932, The Keystone State has consistently lost electoral votes after a census going from thirty-eight to the current twenty votes.
+Pennsylvania peaked at 38 votes in 1912.
+But since 1932, The Keystone State has consistently lost electoral votes after a census going from 38 to the current 20 votes.

-(Whig: 2, Democratic-Republican: 8, Progressive: 1) One of the original thirteen colonies, since its admission to statehood in 1787 Pennsylvania has participated in every U.S. presidential election.
+(Whig: 2, Democratic-Republican: 8, Progressive: 1) One of the original 13 colonies, since its admission to statehood in 1787, Pennsylvania has participated in every U.S. presidential election.

-Pennsylvania went democratic in six straight Presidential elections from 1992 to 2012, and until recently, was considered to be part of the “blue wall” for the democrats.
-But in 2016, it broke that streak and went republican, when the Grand Old Party won with a margin of victory less than one percent of the statewide vote.
+Pennsylvania went Democratic in six straight presidential elections from 1992 to 2012 and was considered part of the "blue wall" for the democrats.
+In 2016, it broke that streak and went Republican when the Grand Old Party won with a margin of victory less than one percent of the statewide vote.
 Some experts consider this an indication that voting habits may be shifting in the Keystone State.

-The twenty electoral votes are an important prize for any Presidential candidate.
+The 20 electoral votes are an important prize for any Presidential candidate.
 But Pennsylvania, like many industrial northern states, has seen its population dwindle in recent decades.
-Peaking at thirty-eight electoral votes during the 1910s and 1920s (second only to New York), the state has since lost forty-five percent of its electoral ballots in eighty years.
+Peaking at 38 electoral votes during the 1910s and 1920s (second only to New York), the state has since lost 45% of its electoral ballots in 80 years.
 It is currently expected to lose another electoral vote after the 2020 census.